agracio/mochawesome-converter/README.md

 - `testFile` - relative or absolute path to input test file.
 - `testType` - type of test report, not case-sensitive.
+- `reportDir` - will be created if path does not exist.
 - `skippedAsPending` - Mocha always reports skipped tests as pending and this is default behaviour of converter.
 Set to `false` to display tests as skipped.

 #### Supported `testType` options.